 This river is well known for the excellent fishing that it can provide for salmon.
 The river has ample space for travelers, hikers and fishermen to enjoy.
-New camping gear or fishing poles will get a workout on the banks of the river.
 It drains almost 290 square miles, rising high in the Grampian Mountains to flow from Glen Esk to the sea near Montrose, a distance of thirty miles.
 Salmon can be expected at the beginning of the season from the lower river, especially below Morphie Dyke.
 Once the water temperature rises fish move quickly upstream towards Gannochy but they will not ascend the Loups until the water temperature is around eight degrees C. Although sea trout can be caught anywhere in the system the largest numbers head up the River Westwater rather than the main stem and some good shoals appear after summer spates.
 This river also enjoys a good run of grilse and salmon but it is truly a spate river and needs water to fish at its best.

 River South Esk